BSO 201 | Bodhicaryāvatāra:

 18 pre-recorded video lectures + audio recordings (3 X 30 min per Module)

-6 live Zoom Q&A sessions + recordings (90 min each)
+6 recordings of Zoom Q&A sessions (90 min each)

 5 BSO Credits